Modified Gravity Constraints from the Full Shape Modeling of Clustering Measurements from DESI 2024: Projection effects in the context of modified gravity

 We determine the MAP by maximizing the log-posterior using the \texttt{prospect} \cite{prospect} package, initiated from the maximum log-posterior points identified within the MCMC chains. \cite{prospect} utilizes simulated annealing, a gradient-free stochastic optimization algorithm, which incorporates adaptive step-size tuning and covariance matrices derived from the MCMC to optimize the log-posterior effectively \footnote{We have validated the \texttt{prospect} results with the $w_0-w_a$ model results presented in the appendix of \cite{DESI2024.VII.KP7B} where another software was used, and the findings were very similar.}

 As illustrated in Figure~\ref{fig:mg_projection}, the maximum a posteriori and mean values for the MG parameters $\mu_0$ and $\Sigma_0$ fall well within 1$\sigma$, demonstrating that projection-induced biases are limited when all datasets are combined, supporting the robustness of the MG constraints presented in our study.
+We report in \cref{tab:mapvalues} the MAP values for MG and other cosmological parameters for various selected dataset combinations to allow comparison with the posterior results in the analysis.
 We leave a detailed characterization of these effects for various MG models and datasets for future work.